tobiasbriones/blog/swe/design/cs/fp/java/canvasplay/designing-a-rounded-rectangle-against-pragmatic-misconceptions/index.md

 ---

+Some fake friends show up as design flaws in systems apparently working in easy conditions but unable to scale, like the false and persuasive idea that a rounded rectangle is a rectangle.
+A rounded rectangle is similar to a rectangle but quite different in definition, requiring the application of math to establish a correct design.

 ## Vague Idea of a Round Rectangle

 The popular idea of a round rectangle usually comes from taking a rectangle and